Night Shift (comics): Fictional team biography

 Snapdragon hires the team to kill the Moon Knight on behalf of Count Nefaria, who was operating as the Kingpin of Los Angeles.
 When they fail and are bailed out of prison by Snapdragon's lawyer, Nefaria reduces Dansen Macabre, Digger, the Needle, the Tatterdemalion, Tick-Tock, and the Misfit to ashes.

 During the Spider-Geddon storyline, Dansen Macabre and Digger turn up alive.
 They, the Brothers Grimm, and Skein rob a bus and its people of its valuables.
 In addition, they are now shown to have the Waxman as their latest member.
 Their robbery is interrupted by the Superior Octopus, who takes down the Night Shift with equipment designed to counter their abilities.
 The Superior Octopus agrees to spare them more pain in exchange that the Night Shift becomes his agents, where he will compensate them from his own funds.
 They agree to the terms and are ordered to return the stolen items.
 The Superior Octopus leaves, advising them never to cross him or they will not live long enough to regret it.

 The Night Shift later helps the Superior Spider-Man in his battle against Terrax, who appears in San Francisco, California and attacks.
 They deliver a device from Horizon University, which the Superior Spider-Man uses to absorb some of Terrax's cosmic powers in order to defeat him.
-After the battle, the Night Shift assist the Superior Spider-Man in searching and rescuing survivors from the attack.
+After the battle, the Night Shift assist the Superior Spider-Man in searching and rescuing survivors from the attack; however, Otto kills Waxman who turns out to be a serial killer and tries to attack a survivor.